marianina8/audiofile/README.md

 # audiofile
-In Chapter 3, we discuss a command line interface built from scratch which handles generating metadata from uploaded audio files, local flat file storage and retrieval of audio metadata.
-This CLI is just an example and for reference to the chapter.
-It was created on MacOS and other operating systems have not yet been tested at this time.

-## Within the root of the audiofile folder, to start the API:
-go run cmd/api/main.go
-### NOTE
-To change the default port, 80, pass in the new port value with the `-p` flag.
+In Chapter 4, we discuss abou the frameworks that can speed up CLI development.
+Within this Chapter-4 branch, we convert the older version of the command line interface to utilize the Cobra package.

 ## To generate the audiofile command line interface:
-go build -o audiofile-cli cmd/cli/main.go
+make build

+## To start the audiofile API (required for the CLI to run):
+The API must be started and running before the CLI.
+Start the APi in a separate terminal.
+Within the working directory:
+./bin/audiofile api

 ## To call the audiofile command line interface:
-./audiofile-cli

-### NOTE
-The API must be started and running before the CLI.
-First, build the API: go build -o audiofile-api cmd/api/main.go
-Then run it in a separate terminal:
-./audiofile-api
+./bin/audiofile